Dr. Scott Dimovitz

 © Anne Carrica

 Carrica, Anne, "Truth, Knowledge & Storytelling: Postcolonial Aspects of Epistemological Problems in the Works of Gabriel García Márquez" (2019).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 917.